BastiPaeltz/codedict/README.md

 #### A command-line dictionary for the developer who likes it organized.

+#### Thanks to <a href="https://github.com/adamnew123456">Adam</a> for his awesome pull request which brings export and import functionality to codedict.

 ## What is it?

 **codedict** is a little command line tool designed to be your personal dictionary for programming / developing.
 It is entirely up to you how to organize and arrange it.